Confidence sets for persistence diagrams: Brief introduction to persistent homology

-We bound $\Hdist{S}{\M}$ to obtain a bound on $W_\infty({\cal P}_S,{\cal P})$.
-In particular, we obtain a confidence set for $W_\infty({\cal P}_S,{\cal P})$ by deriving a confidence set for $\Hdist{S}{\M}$.
+We bound $\mm{\mathbf{H}}({S},{{\mathbb M}})$ to obtain a bound on $W_\infty ({\mathcal P}_S,{\mathcal P})$.
+In particular, we obtain a confidence set for $W_\infty({\mathcal P}_S,{\mathcal P})$ by deriving a confidence set for $\mm{\mathbf{H}}({S},{{\mathbb M}})$.
+Thus the stability theorem reduces the problem of inferring persistent homology to the problem of inferring Hausdorff distance.
 Indeed, much of this paper is devoted to the latter problem.
 We would like to point out that the Hausdorff distance plays an important role in many statistical problems.
-Examples include \cite{cuevas2001cluster, cuevas2004boundary, cuevas1998visual, cuevas2012statistical, cuevas2009set, cuevas1997plug, mammen1995asymptotical}.
+Examples include \citet{cuevas2009set,cuevas2001cluster}, \citeauthor{cuevas1997plug} (\citeyear{cuevas1997plug,cuevas1998visual}), \citet{cuevas2012statistical,cuevas2004boundary,mammen1995asymptotical}.
 Our methods could potentially be useful for these problems as well.

-\section{Statistical Model}
+\section{Statistical model}

-As mentioned above, we want to estimate the homology of a set $\M$.
-We do not observe $\M$ directly, rather, we observe a sample ${\cal S}_n = \{ X_1,\ldots, X_n \}$ from a distribution $P$ that is concentrated on or near $\M \subset \R^D$.
-For example, suppose $\M$ is a circle.
-Then, the homology of the data set ${\cal S}_n$ is not equal to the homology of $\M$; however, the set $\hat L_\varepsilon= \{ x:\ d_{{\cal S}_n}(x) \leq \varepsilon \}=\bigcup_{i=1}^n B(X_i,\varepsilon)$, where $B(x,\varepsilon)$ denotes the Euclidean ball of radius $\varepsilon$ centered at $x$, captures the homology of $\M$ for an interval of values $\varepsilon$.
-Figure~\ref{fig::sublevel} shows $\hat L_\varepsilon$ for increasing values of $\varepsilon$.
+As mentioned above, we want to estimate the homology of a set ${\mathbb M}$.
+We do not observe ${\mathbb M}$ directly; rather, we observe a sample ${\mathcal S}_n = \{ X_1,\ldots, X_n \}$ from a distribution $P$ that is concentrated on or near ${\mathbb M}\subset\R^D$.
+For example, suppose ${\mathbb M}$ is a circle.
+Then the homology of the data set ${\mathcal S}_n$ is not equal to the homology of ${\mathbb M}$; however, the set $\widehat L_\varepsilon= \{ x\dvtx d_{{\mathcal S}_n}(x) \leq\varepsilon \}=\bigcup_{i=1}^n B(X_i,\varepsilon)$, where $B(x,\varepsilon)$ denotes the Euclidean ball of radius $\varepsilon$ centered at $x$, captures the homology of ${\mathbb M}$ for an interval of values $\varepsilon$.
+Figure~\ref{figsublevel} shows $\widehat L_\varepsilon$ for increasing values of $\varepsilon$.

-Let $X_1,\ldots, X_n \stackrel{\text{i.i.d.}}{\sim} P$ where $X_i \in \mathbb{R}^D$.
-Let $\M$ denote the $d$-dimensional support of $P$.
+Let $X_1,\ldots, X_n \stackrel{\mathrm{i.i.d.}}{\sim} P$ where $X_i \in\mathbb{R}^D$.
+Let ${\mathbb M}$ denote the $d$-dimensional support of $P$.
 Let us define the following quantities:

-We assume that $\rho(x,t)$ is a continuous function of $t$ and we define
+We assume that $\rho(x,t)$ is a continuous function of $t$, and we define